-Vitamin B12 is also needed for neurotransmitter signaling that helps your muscles contract and gives you energy to go about your day without feeling tired and run down.
-(4)
+Research shows that vitamin B12 is also needed for neurotransmitter signaling that helps your muscles contract and gives you energy to go about your day without feeling tired and run down.

-2. Prevents Memory Loss and Lowers Risk of Neurodegenerative Disease
+2. Helps Prevent Memory Loss and Lowers Risk of Neurodegenerative Disease

 A vitamin B12 deficiency may cause various neurologic and psychiatric disturbances.
-Because of its role in nerve health and neurotransmitter signaling, vitamin B12 benefits cognitive function and is used to lower the risk of neurodegenerative diseases, including Alzheimer’s disease and dementia.
-(5, 6)
+Because of its role in nerve health and neurotransmitter signaling, studies indicate that vitamin B12 benefits cognitive function and is used to lower the risk of neurodegenerative diseases, including Alzheimer’s disease and dementia.

 3. Boosts Mood and Helps the Nervous System to Properly Function

-Vitamin B12 is also needed for concentration and cognitive processes, such as learning, so a vitamin B12 deficiency can result in difficulty focusing and an increased risk for attention disorders.
+Vitamin B12 is also needed for concentration and cognitive processes, such as learning, so a deficiency can result in difficulty focusing and an increased risk for attention disorders.

 4. Plays a Role in Maintaining Heart Health